< All Topics

 Create a new strategy in TDE using the SAME name you just entered above in MultiWalk:

-Copy the code from NotePad into TDE using copy-and-paste (Ctrl-A, Ctrl-C and then Ctrl-V in TDE).
+Copy the code from Notepad into TDE using copy-and-paste (Ctrl-A and Ctrl-C in Notepad and then Ctrl-V in TDE).
 Compile/Verify (F3) the strategy in TDE.

-Make any changes you want to teh Project Files/Folders and General tab in MultiWalk, but you can usually just leave them at their default values.
+Make any changes you want to the Project Files/Folders and General tab in MultiWalk, but you can usually just leave them at their default values.

 Run The MultiWalk Project